teofilosalgado/OpenConnectSharp/README.md

 # Instalation

-1. Clone this repository and build the solution.
-2. Install OpenConnect from the [official repository](https://www.infradead.org/openconnect/) .
+1. Install OpenConnect from the [official repository](https://www.infradead.org/openconnect/) .
 Don't forget to add it to the PATH.
-3. Copy [this script](https://github.com/teofilosalgado/OpenConnectSharp/blob/master/OpenConnectSharp.UI/Resources/vpnc-script-win.js) to your OpenConnect installation folder root (usually `C:\Program Files\OpenConnect`).
+2. Copy [this script](https://github.com/teofilosalgado/OpenConnectSharp/blob/master/OpenConnectSharp.UI/Resources/vpnc-script-win.js) to your OpenConnect installation folder root (usually `C:\Program Files\OpenConnect`).
 Replace it if necessary.
-4. Download the latest release from [this link](https://github.com/teofilosalgado/OpenConnectSharp/releases/latest/download/release.zip) and extract it.
+3. Download the latest release from [this link](https://github.com/teofilosalgado/OpenConnectSharp/releases/latest/download/release.zip) and extract it.
-5. Run `OpenConnectSharp.UI.exe` as administrator.
+4. Run `OpenConnectSharp.UI.exe` as administrator.
-6. Profit!
+5. Profit!

 # Screenshots